Ph.D. Mass Communications, 2016

 Spears, L. M., Matthews, N. L., Ball, J. M. (November 2010).
 Bathroom banter: Sex, love, and the bathroom wall.
 National Communication Association, San Francisco.

 Theories and considerations for bridging moral psychology and communications research.
-(Submitted for consideration).
+(November 2015).
 With Bowman, N. D., Grizzard, M., Lewis, R., Matthews, N. L., and Weaver, A. J. National Communication Association, Las Vegas.

 Psycho/biological considerations for human interactions within video games.
 (November 2014).
 With Bowman, N. D., Cummings, J., Grizzard, M., Huskey, R., Lynch, T., and Matthews N. National Communication Association, Chicago.